EmpowerOperations/volition/cpp-client-reference/README.md

 #### Running the reference client

-From here you should be able to run the vcpp-client-reference project.
-In Visual Studio you should be able to right-click `vcpp-client-reference` project and select `Set as Startup Project` and then simply hit the Run Button in Visual Studio.
+From here you should be able to run the cpp-client-reference project.
+In Visual Studio you should be able to right-click `cpp-client-reference` project and select `Set as Startup Project` and then simply hit the Run Button in Visual Studio.

 > By default, the reference client uses port `27016`.
 If you are not running `oasis.cli.exe --volition 27016` or the reference optimizer on the specified port, then nothing will happen and the reference client will quit shortly.